Quad foreign ministers meet amid Ukraine crisis | Politics

 In a statement, Payne also highlighted the need for ensuring that all Indo-Pacific nations are able to make their own strategic decisions, free from coercion, in remarks seen as a veiled reference to China's increasing bullying in the region.

-The Australian foreign minister said she was looking forward to welcoming her counterparts from India, the US and Japan to ''discuss our positive and ambitious agenda in support of a secure and prosperous Indo-Pacific.'' ''Together we are a vital network of liberal democracies committed to practical cooperation and to ensuring all Indo-Pacific nations, large and small, are able to make their own strategic decisions, free from coercion,'' she said in a statement.

-She further said: ''We will discuss our work together on vaccine distribution in our region, cyber and critical technology, countering disinformation, counterterrorism, maritime security, humanitarian and disaster response, and climate change.''
-It will be the third in-person meeting of Quad foreign ministers, following their meeting in Tokyo in October 2020 and the inaugural meeting in New York in September 2019.
+It was the third in-person meeting of Quad foreign ministers, following their meeting in Tokyo in October 2020 and the inaugural meeting in New York in September 2019.
 The ministers last held talks virtually in February last year.

-''As we enter the third year of the COVID-19 pandemic, our four countries have delivered more than 505 million (one million is equal to 10 lakh) vaccine doses under our pledge to donate more than 1.3 billion doses globally,'' Payne said.

-''We will continue to champion ASEAN's centrality for the region's stability and prosperity, including by supporting the practical implementation of ASEAN's Outlook on the Indo-Pacific,'' she added.

 In March last year, US President Joe Biden hosted the first-ever summit of the Quad leaders in the virtual format that was followed by an in-person summit in Washington in September for which Prime Minister Narendra Modi had travelled to the US.